Relativity in brief... or in detail..

 The simplest interpretation of the results is that light travelled at the same speed with respect to the lab, whether or not the arm of the spectrometer were travelling with the Earth through the aether or at right angles to it.
 (One could also make explanations in which the speed of light varied, but the shape of the spectrometer changed according to its orientation, in such a way that it exactly cancelled the effect of the lab's motion, or that the Earth dragged the æther around with it.)

 "But it can't be so."
 "It just doesn't make sense."
-These are common responses - and they were certainly the responses of this author when he first read about relativity.
+These are common responses - and they were certainly the responses of this author when I first read about relativity.
 The answer to the first is simply that it is not up to us to decide in advance what is and what is not so (in spite of what Plato might have said).
 That is the job for observation and experiment (as Plato's student Aristotle, and even more emphatically Galileo, might have told Plato).
 To the second objection, we might say that it is not up to us to tell the universe what to do.
 The universe just is.
 It is up to us to make sense of it.
 For scientists, this means finding theories and laws whose predictions are in agreement with what we observe in the universe.
 Relativity is a theory that has been very thoroughly and precisely tested, and whose predictions are in spectacularly good agreement with the behaviour of the universe.
 Most people who claim to disagree with relativity are troubled not so much by the theory but by the results of experiments such as this one.
 Deep down, I think that such people are saying "It may be true, but it wouldn't be true if I had designed the universe" or "I don't like it that the universe behaves thus".
 To this objection, the universe is unlikely to register offence.
-It seems that you have three options: either to accept it, to forget about it or to go and live in a universe where it isn't true.
+It seems that you have three options: either (i) accept it, (ii) forget about it or (iii) go and live in a universe where it isn't true.

 * I should also mention that, although the spectrometer was sensitive enough to detect, in principle, the variation during a year of its speed through the aether, it was not sensitive enough to detect the putative daily effect due to the earth's rotation.
 In this sense, our animation may be misleading, for which I apologise.